 - Increased urination is mild or even absent

-- Many children develop a skin problem called acanthosis, characterized by velvety, dark-colored patches of skin in the neck folds or armpits
+- Many children develop a skin problem called acanthosis, characterized by velvety, darker-colored patches of skin in the neck folds or armpits

 People with type 2 diabetes are also at risk for nerve damage (neuropathy) and abnormalities in both small and large blood vessels (vascular injuries) that occur as part of the diabetic disease process.
 Such abnormalities produce complications over time in many organs and structures in the body.
 Although these complications tend to be more serious in type 1 diabetes, they still are of concern in type 2 diabetes.